-Stearns Wharf, located in Santa Barbara Harbor, is the oldest working wooden wharf in California.
-Supported by over 2,300 pilings, Stearns Wharf is also 2,300feet long.
+Stearns Wharf, located in Santa Barbara Harbor, is California’s oldest working wooden wharf.
+Supported by over 2,300 pilings, Stearns Wharf is also 2,300 feet long.
 Stearns Wharf includes shops, restaurants, and a small aquarium, as well as gorgeous views of the Harbor.

-When you’re tired after a day of being on the water, you can relax and watch the sunset or shop for souvenirs.
+When you’re tired after a day on the water, you can relax and watch the sunset or shop for souvenirs.

 If you prefer to stay ashore, visit the Santa Barbara Maritime Museum to learn about Santa Barbara’s nautical history.
 You can also watch the boats come and go on the Santa Barbara channel.

 If you want a beautiful and relaxing place to stay near the harbor, The Brisas del Mar Inn is a highly-rated hotel close to many of Santa Barbara’s attractions.
-Not only do they offer free bicycle rentals, but they have an outdoor pool and hot tub for relaxation after a day of sightseeing.
+They offer free bicycle rentals and have an outdoor pool and hot tub for relaxation after a day of sightseeing.

-See Related: Fun & Best Things to Do in Brentwood, California
+See Related: Things to Do in Brentwood, California

 3. Refugio State Beach

 Refugio State Beach is a 30-minute drive west of Santa Barbara in Goleta, California.
-The Santa Barbara coast has many beaches to choose from, but if you’re looking for a calm and peaceful experience, Refugio State Beach might be for you.
+The Santa Barbara coast has many beaches, but if you’re looking for a calm and peaceful experience, Refugio State Beach might suit you.

 You can reserve campsites through the California Department of Parks and Recreation.